docker/docs/engine/admin/puppet.md

 It is only downloaded if an image of that name does not already exist.
 This is downloading a large binary so on first run can take a while.
 For that reason this define turns off the default 5 minute timeout for the exec type.
-Note that you can also remove images you no longer need with:
+You can also remove images you no longer need with:

     docker::image { 'ubuntu':